iluwatar/java-design-patterns/feature-toggle/README.md

 In plain words

-> Feature Toggle is a way to introduce new features gradually instead of deployment all at once.
+> The Feature Toggle design pattern in Java allows developers to introduce new features gradually instead of deploying them all at once, facilitating better dynamic feature management.

 Wikipedia says